spielers/Leeting/README.md

 # Leeting

-A extension to find Pepcoding and Interviewbit problems on OG Leetcode
+An extension to find Pepcoding and Interviewbit problems on OG Leetcode

 ##